Óscar Arias: Second presidency (2006–2010)

 On 1 June 2007, he switched Costa Rica's diplomatic recognition from the Republic of China (Taiwan) to the People's Republic of China, making Costa Rica the 167th nation in the world to do so.
 Subsequently, under diplomatic and financial pressure from Beijing, he induced the Dalai Lama, a fellow Nobel Peace Prize laureate, to postpone indefinitely a proposed and much anticipated visit during Beijing's suppression of controversial riots in Tibet.

+In his speech on 15 September 2008, he admitted that he was tired because of the criticism of his opponents.

 At the 5th Summit of the Americas in Trinidad and Tobago, on 18 April 2009, Arias gave a speech on the topic "We've been doing something wrong".
 Directed at fellow Latin American leaders, he decried Latin America's lack of development compared to other parts of the world, calling for pragmatism, and more resources directed at education rather than militaries.

-Mediator in 2009 Honduran Constitutional Crisis
+Mediator in 2009 Honduran constitutional crisis

 In 2009, the Supreme Court of Honduras issued an arrest warrant for Honduran President Manuel Zelaya because of violations of the constitution and laws.
 Two days later, the National Congress of Honduras (in which Zelaya's own party held 62 out of 128 seats, more than any other party), also voted to dismiss Zelaya.
 Zelaya fled to Costa Rica.
 The Honduran constitution mandated that the head of Congress, Roberto Micheletti, who was next in the presidential line of succession, becomes the provisional head of state since Vice President Elvin Ernesto Santos had resigned in December 2008 to run for president.
 Micheletti's term ended 27 January 2010.

 Arias began serving as mediator between Zelaya and Micheletti in the 2009 Honduran constitutional crisis.
 Representatives of the two Hondurans met with Arias on various occasions but so far have failed to reach any kind of agreement.
 As described above (with factual citations), Arias himself was initially prohibited by Costa Rica's constitutional court from another term, due to constitutional term limits, but this was reversed using legal means, with the consent of the Costa Rican Sala IV court, unlike in Honduras.
 New elections in Honduras are planned for 29 November 2009.
 Micheletti's government stated on 2 July 2009 that it is willing to hold this year's presidential election early.
 Arias presented a seven-point agreement, which calls for the return of Zelaya as president – a condition deemed unacceptable to the interim government.
 Zelaya's representatives accepted the Arias proposal "in principle" but Micheletti's representatives balked at the key point of Zelaya returning to power in Honduras.